If you’re best place to live is a relatively quiet affordable place then you have to check out small town living in North Carolina.

 It’s advantageous to look for small towns just outside larger metropolitan areas, small college towns or areas where there are clusters of smaller communities.

-Other advantages of choosing your best place to live in a small town is that it includes less traffic, more affordable housing and usually lower taxes.
+Other advantages of choosing your best place to live in a small town in North Carolina is that it includes less traffic, more affordable housing and usually lower taxes.
 You might also find some great old houses just waiting for you to restore them.

 Living near larger urban areas or in a college town assure that you are a short distance from big town style goods and services as well as ensuring intellectual stimulation and a more cosmopolitan local population.